-We all loved it but my youngest, 10, most of all!
+We all loved it but my youngest, most of all!
+He was 10 on his first 8-hour trip.
 He had an absolute blast fighting the fish, and after he caught his limit, some of the other passengers would even let him bring in their fish when they got tired!

 One of the really exciting moments was when a barracuda decided our fish were easy targets and would chase the fish we were trying to bring in!
 It even caught one as they were reeling it in, taking a big bite out of the tail!
 Of course, the water was so clear that we could all watch the show!